StavrosOrf/EV2Gym/README.md

 Here, I will write down abstract ideas about the V2X problem I am trying to solve:
 - Use PandaPower to simulate the grid (use it with the power transformer class id characteristics, use the storage class to simulate the chargers fro each node **aggregate many chargers to one storage** per bus)
 - Support any kind of  MV or LV network for the PandaPower grid
+- Replace PandaPower with PowerFactory simulations for better accuracy

 ### Improve Problem Formulation
 - [ ] Add the **grid** as a part of the problem formulation